 LOS ANGELES- Circa 2015: Distant view of Hollywood Sign on Mount Lee at sunset.

-Filming in Los Angeles reveals the Coronavirus COVID-19 Pandemic is having a disastrous impact on the city's film industry.
+Coronavirus COVID-19 Pandemic is having a disastrous impact on the city's film industry.

 According to FilmLA's quarterly production reports reveals how much of an impact COVID-19 is having on Hollywood's film industry.
 The report says on-location shooting in the greater Los Angeles area was down 18 percent in 2020, and the numbers will continue to fall.